The Evolutionary Trap: Why Humans Were Doomed to Diminishment

 The Intelligence Paradox

-This creates what we might call the Intelligence Paradox: the cognitive traits necessary to develop powerful technology are incompatible with the wisdom necessary to use that technology sustainably.
+This creates what we might call the Intelligence Paradox: the cognitive traits necessary to develop powerful technology are incompatible with the wisdom necessary to use that technology sustainably at global scale.

 The Temporal Tragedy